ryos-io/blog/pages/mydoc/mydoc_dsl.md

     .forEach(<some-spec>)...
 ```

+Rhino provides two main specs to test web services, HttpSpec and SomeSpec.
+Furthermore, you can extend the Rhino spec framework by adding new specs which fit to your testing use cases.
+Let's first have a look at Specs which come out of box:

 ## Specs

-Specs are instances to be run by runners so like an [HttpSpec](http://ryos.io/static/javadocs/io/ryos/rhino/sdk/dsl/specs/HttpSpec.html) describing how a Http request might look like:
+Specs are instances describing the operation to be run by spec runners e.g [HttpSpec](http://ryos.io/static/javadocs/io/ryos/rhino/sdk/dsl/specs/HttpSpec.html) specifies how a specific HTTP request would look like:

 ```java
 return Start.dsl()